Create an elastic node pool with a custom image

 echo "The node taints are $ALIBABA_CLOUD_TAINTS"

-1. Run the following command to edit the ack-agent-config ConfigMap:
+1. Edit the ack-agent-config ConfigMap:

 kubectl edit cm ack-agent-config -n kube-system